-In the old days, in Denmark, a number of superstitions were connected with chamomile.
+In Denmark, in the old days, a number of superstitions were connected with chamomile.
 When a woman passed a growth of chamomile, she had to make a curtsy twice.
 On Midsummer’s Eve, the girls would adorn their chamber with chamomile flowers, and on the island of Falster, it was placed among the plates on their rack.
 On Sunday morning, chamomile flowers were burned to spread fragrance in the living room.
-In the 1600s, on 24th of June, chamomile and burdock were placed several places in the house as protection against the poison, which in the evening would surge up from the earth.
+In the 1600s, on 24th of June, chamomile and burdock (Arctium lappa, see elsewhere on this page) were placed several places in the house as protection against the poison, which in the evening would surge up from the earth.

-Formerly, boys would smoke the dried flowers as tobacco.
+Formerly, boys would smoke dried chamomille flowers as tobacco.
 If you rinsed your hair in chamomile water, it would get a sheen.
-Chamomile and wormwood was added to beer to make it keep.
-(The honour probably belongs to wormwood, while chamomile might have added fragrance.)
+Chamomile and wormwood (Artemisia absinthium, see elsewhere on this page) were added to beer to make it keep.
+(The honour probably goes to wormwood, while chamomile might have added fragrance.)

 Today, an essential oil, derived from the flowers, is utilized cosmetically.

 To Buddhists, the lotus is seen as a symbol of purity in a dirty world.
 Despite often growing in muddy water, the plant produces a wonderful flower.
 A widely used Buddhist mantra is Om Mani Padme Hum, which loosely translates as ‘Hail Jewel in the Lotus Flower’.
 The jewel, naturally, is The Buddha.